vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 Auto adjusting `targetHits` upwards for post-filtering is not always what you want, because it is slower than just retrieving from the HNSW index without constraints.
-We can change the `targetHits` adjustement factor with the [ranking.matching.targetHitsMaxAdjustmentFactor](reference/query-api-reference.html#ranking.matching) parameter.
+We can change the `targetHits` adjustment factor with the [ranking.matching.targetHitsMaxAdjustmentFactor](reference/query-api-reference.html#ranking.matching) parameter.
 In this case, we set it to 1, which disables adjusting the `targetHits` upwards.

 <div class="pre-parent">